Macartney-Christopher/5-Axis-Camera-Position-Control/Design-Breakdown/Hardware.md

 # Hardware

 &nbsp;&nbsp;&nbsp;The final objective for the Camera is to control it via Bluetooth with the given code using the custom PCB.
+Keep in mind that this report is from a maker who didn't know what a stepper motor was before starting the project.

 ## CNC Shield: Driving Steppers Directly

-&nbsp;&nbsp;&nbsp;With the mechanical parts fully assembled, the Camera system needed to be tested.
-Before this project I never touched a stepper motor.
-To mitigate any issues that could arise from code and wiring, I chose to drive the stepper directly using a CNC Shield through Arduino.
-[Find code here](CNC_Shield_Direct_Drive.ino).
+&nbsp;&nbsp;&nbsp;With the mechanical parts fully assembled, the camera system needed to be tested.
+Driving the steppers directly using a CNC Shield through Arduino mitigates any issues that could arise from code and wiring.
+[Find code here](Iteration-Code/CNC_Shield_Direct_Drive.ino).

 ## CNC Shield: Driving Steppers with Universal G-Code Sender (UGS)
-To realistically simulate the controls of the steppers I chose to use Universal G-Code Sender with the CNC Shield.
+Use Universal G-Code Sender with the CNC Shield to rapidly and realistically simulate the controls of the steppers.
 1. Upload Grbl source code to the Arduino Uno [here on Github](https://github.com/grbl/grbl/blob/master/grbl/examples/grblUpload/grblUpload.ino).
 2. Download Universal G-Code Sender and connect your Arduino Uno.
 3. Setup stepper motors and drivers to CNC shield.
 4. Press connect on the top corner and ensure the Arduino Uno is connected.
-5. Begin messing around.
+5. You're done!

 #### Problem
-Using UGS for the camera position control was not ideal because I had to enter the G commands manually everytime.
-It is an issue because the three core motors don't move the body in cartesian axes.
-Two motors rotate the body on its own axes and one moves along the x axis.
-Moreover, the two motors also have a gear ratio which don't represent the rotation of the body 1:1 with the motors.
+Using UGS for the camera position control is not ideal because entering the G commands manually is tedious.
+The issue is that the three core motors don't move the body in cartesian axes.
+Two motors rotate the body around its center and one moves along the x axis.
+Moreover, the two motors also have a gear ratios which don't represent the rotation of the body 1:1 with the motors.

 #### Solution
 1. Draw what the motors would do in cartesian coordinates and convert to G commands.
 	This is an interesting idea because the user could visually see the sequence of motor actuation.
-The biggest issue is being able to constantly convert to cartesions as the user draws on two of three axes.
+The biggest issue is being able to constantly convert to cartesian coordinates as the user draws on two of three axes.
 2. Write code to enter the desired angles of the camera and output the G commands.
 	This idea is feasible and both ends of the blackbox make sense for the user.
-[See C# code here](GCode_Maker.cs).
+[See C# code here](Iteration-Code/GCode_Maker.cs).

 &nbsp;&nbsp;&nbsp;The C# program asks for angle of tilting and panning, and the distance of slider travel.
 It gives in return two G commands, the first to set the initial position and the second to execute the desired move.
 [Watch an example video on Youtube](https://youtu.be/lNg3zl9IBe4).